dionmes/node-red-contrib-soma-smartblinds2/README.md

 # node-red-contrib-sonma-blinds2
 NodeRed node for Soma Smart Blinds 2

-# What is this node ?
+## What is this node ?

 This is a node for Node-Red to view the status and send commands to Soma smart blinds 2 via Bluetooth (BLE)

-# Configuration
+## Configuration

-In the mac property of the node put in the mac address without colons (one longs string of hex. numbers)
+In the id property of the node put in the id/address without colons (one longs string of hex. numbers), use ID on OSX.

-# Usage
+## Usage

-The Node will connect and receive status messages
+The Node will connect and receive status messages like position, battery or connection

 ## Commands

-The input of the node accepts two type of commands.
+The Node accepts the following commmands;

+- moveto (0-99)
+- moveup
+- movedown
+- stop
+- getposition

-# Bluetooth
+## Bluetooth
 - Compatible Bluetooth 5.0 Zephyr HCI-USB adapter (you need to add BLUETOOTH_HCI_SOCKET_USB_VID and BLUETOOTH_HCI_SOCKET_USB_PID to the process env)
 - Compatible Bluetooth 4.0 USB adapter

-# Running without root/sudo (Linux-specific, not always necessary).
+## Running without root/sudo (Linux-specific, not always necessary).

 Run the following command:
 ```